niplav/site/notes.md

 * Browsers splitting words at a newline on an ﬀ ligature
 * Menus at restaurants that don't indicate whether the meal is vegetarian or not (ingredients often don't help: Restaurants will put meat (e.g. bacon cubes in salads) into dishes and not indicate it on the menu)
 * Websites that offer two-factor authentication, but don't allow physical authentication keys and, worse, don't offer an option to backup those two-factor authentication methods
+* Applications that create visible new folders (or very large folders) in my home directory
+	* Examples include snap, DogeCoin

 Was Software Security in the Aughts Exceptionally Bad?
 -------------------------------------------------------